jalelgmiza/Real-Time-AI-API-Security/README.md

 # ** Real-Time API Security Monitoring & Anomaly Detection System**

-API Sentinel Pro is an enterprise-grade, AI-powered API security platform that leverages cutting-edge machine learning and deep learning techniques to detect and prevent sophisticated API attacks in real-time.
+ AI-powered API security platform that leverages cutting-edge machine learning and deep learning techniques to detect and prevent sophisticated API attacks in real-time.
 Built with an ensemble of 8+ ML models, neural networks, and behavioral analysis, it provides comprehensive protection against modern API threats.

 ---